ignatandrei/RSCG_WebAPIExports/README.md

 ```

-Add to any url : .xlsx ( e.g. for /WeatherForecast put /WeatherForecast.xlsx ) and the excel will be
+Add to any url : .xlsx ( e.g.

-downloaded
+for /WeatherForecast put /WeatherForecast.xlsx

+for /WeatherForecast/GetPerson?id=23 put /WeatherForecast/GetPerson.xlsx?id=23

+)

+and the excel will be downloaded

 ## Examples